Nested Focusable Element

 XML

-In the example below, the MaterialCardView is clickable, but if the child LinearLayout has focusable="true" TalkBack will focus on it instead of the card.
-In its default state the focusable property of LinearLayout is false.
-Ensure that is is not set to true, so the card can gain focus and announce its interactive role.
+In the example below, the MaterialCardView is clickable, but if one of the children - LinearLayout or TextView - has focusable="true" TalkBack will focus on that instead of the card.
+In its default state the focusable property of both LinearLayout and TextView is false.
+Ensure that it is not set to true, so the card can gain focus and announce its interactive role.

 <com.google.android.material.card.MaterialCardView